mansueto-institute/household-pulse/README.md

 ##### Downloading Data

 Another of the features that the CLI has is the ability to download the processed data to a local file in case you need to work on it locally.
-The best idea would be to fetch the data directly from our SQL database, but this is not always possible.
 You can explore which datasets you can download by running:

 ```bash
 household-pulse fetch --help